 Note: If your purchase patterns and list of vendors are repetitive, you can create GRN in bulk using CSV import (Go to Tools> Imports> Auto GRN items)

-Please use this import only when you are sure about GRN quantities along with its inventory type because any erroneous line item may end in abrupt inventory behaviour.
+Please use this import only when you are sure about GRN quantities along with its inventory type because any incorrect line item may end in abrupt inventory behaviour.

 5. As soon as you complete the GRN, you can do a Quality check of the received products on the same page.